L.S. Lowry – Going to the match

 As an auctions career ‘lifer’ myself, I have always believed it’s a numbers game.
 The more active bidders you have in any auction the better it will perform.

-Thanks to technology – Christie’s managed to attract more than 80,000 people via their online bidding channel during their global ‘One’ sale in 2020.
-There were so many bidders that when I tried logging on,
+Thanks to technology – Christie’s managed, in a heartbeat, to get from an average 8-1,200 hundred online bidders to 50,000, which is what happened at their global ‘one’ event in 2020.
+There were so many bidders that when I tried logging on, it bounced me out!

 Is online bidding here to stay?